grantmk/chromebook-linux-audio-UBUNTU/README.md

+FORK NOTES: There's a very cheeky message saying you're an i***t if you try to install this on Ubuntu and the script doesn't let you.
+I modded the script to bypass that, tried on Ubuntu 24.04 and audio is FINE (on C1030 Chromebook).
+YMMV for your chromebook.
+If it doesn't work then you're SOL.

 <h1 align="center">Python script to enable audio support on Chrome devices</h1>

 <h4 align="center">Note: A full install of a supported Linux distro is required!
 Live USB sessions will not work.</h4>